+Did you know that bees need watering stations?
 Water is essential for almost every living thing on the planet, and bees are no exception.
+That might be a surprise if you were wondering what bees drink.
 Believe it or not, they use water in their honey-making process and to maintain their hive temperature.
 Whether you’re a beekeeper or just a bee supporter, you should consider making your property bee-friendly.
+Adding a honey bee watering station is one way to increase their habitats.
 Read on to learn how to set up a watering station for bees and support the bee population in your town or community.

 Do Bees Drink Water?